Second Empire style: Verdi and Wagner

 Napoleon III intervened personally to have Richard Wagner come back to Paris; Wagner rehearsed the orchestra sixty-three times for the first French production of Tannhäuser on March 13, 1861.
 Unfortunately, Wagner was unpopular with both the French critics and with the members of the Jockey Club, an influential French social society.
 During the premiere, with Wagner in the audience, the Jockey Club members whistled and jeered from the first notes of the Overture.
 After just three performances, the Opera was pulled from the repertoire.
 Wagner got his revenge in 1870, when the Prussian Army captured Napoleon III and surrounded Paris; he wrote a special piece of music to celebrate the event, "Ode to the German Army at Paris".

 During the Second Empire, before the contraction of the Opéra Garnier, Paris had three major opera houses: The Salle Le Pelletier, where the Emperor barely escaped a terrorist bomb in 1858; the Théâtre Lyrique; and Les Italiens, where only Italian works were presented, in Italian.
-The major French composers of the period included Charles Gounod, Hector Berlioz, and Félicien David, and Gabriel Fauré.
+The major French composers of the period included Charles Gounod, Hector Berlioz, Félicien David, and Gabriel Fauré.